web-dahuyou/NiceTab/README.md

   (Note that due to longer review times, the Edge store release may lag behind the Chrome version.)
 - Firefox: Not yet available.

+### Notes
+For security reasons, Firefox may not allow privileged URLs such as:
+- chrome: URLs
+- javascript: URLs
+- data: URLs
+- file: URLs
+- Firefox's privileged about: URLs (e.g., `about:config`, `about:addons`, `about:debugging`).
+Non-privileged URLs (e.g., `about:blank`) are allowed.

+If a page URL matches any of the above cases, opening tab may not work.
+Please manually copy the URL to open it.

 ## Overview

 - NiceTab is a browser extension that makes managing your browser tabs quick and convenient.